celia-chamu/celia-Chamu/README.md

 Hi my name is Celia,

-I'm a second year Software Engineering at **University of California, Irvine** class of 2025
+I'm a third year Software Engineering at **University of California, Irvine** class of 2025

 I'm open to new experiences either working front end or back end!

 # What I'm up to:

-- I'm an incomming intern at ServiceNow Summer 23'
+- I'm an returning intern at ServiceNow Summer 24'
--  Apart of Undergraduate Research and Oppportunites Program (UROP)
+- Apart of DAPLAB research team
+- Vice - President of Turkish Student Association
 - UCSD CREATE Research team on expanding more CS opportunites to students in low income areas.

 # Let's Connect!

-Find me on [Linkedin](https://www.linkedin.com/in/celiachamuma/) and let's connect!

-or follow me on [Instagram](https://www.instagram.com/maturana.celia/)
+Find me on [Linkedin](https://www.linkedin.com/in/celiachamuma/) and let's connect! or follow me on [Instagram](https://www.instagram.com/maturana.celia/)